Tomerre1/checkers/README.md

 ## Description

-Checkers game.
+Checkers game By Tomer Revah.
-Build with react and data saved in localstorage.
+Build with react.
 Responsive design for all devices.

 ## Installation